idanai/card-deck-inspiration-alternative/README.md

 ♦|Diamond|refill a depleted item or regain a spell slot.

 ## Joker (3.70%)
 The player finds a random rare item (the next time they loot a boss) that suits their character.
-Meaning, if a wizard spends a joker, make sure they receive a random wand, or a scroll, or something that they can use, unlike a heavy sword or a full plate armor, which would suit a fighter.
+Meaning, if a wizard spends a Joker, make sure they receive a random wand, a scroll, or something that they can use, unlike a heavy sword or a full plate armor, which would suit a fighter.
+A rare wonderous-item (without prequisites) is a good option.
 The item is cursed.
 The curse can be removed when a character decides to spend a Queen of Hearts to do so.